Hitch95/Cyclades_A11Y/cyclades/README.md

 1. Clone the [repository](https://github.com/Hitch95/Cyclades_A11Y.git).
 2. Navigate to the cyclades-server directory.
+3. Set up your Supabase environment variables.
-3. Run `deno task start` to start the backend server.
+4. Run `deno task dev` to start the backend server.

 ## Contact

-For any questions or feedback, you can contact me in my [LinkedIn](www.linkedin.com/in/bahloul-moufidi).
+For any questions or feedback, you can contact me in my [LinkedIn](https://www.linkedin.com/in/bahloul-moufidi).